 Characterizations like Knoxville’s and the gender-separated trios serve the story totally and without fail, with villains and innocents given more meaning than typical horror film fodder.
 Each member of the trio is a reflective opposite of their counterpart: oafish-boy Ivan and the striking, outgoing Alexis; newcomer Beverly paired with the departing-town-to-make-it-in-L.A.
 Mark; the supposedly wild duo of Val and Kovacs trying to subtly one-up each other.
 They’re not just coupled (or not-coupled) for coupling’s sake; each gives off a sense of danger or that they’re not at all who they purport to be.

 This kind of genre-subverting fun gives Trezza and Meyers freedom to thrash us around with unabashed glee, and you can almost see the smiles on everyone’s faces after yelling “Cut!” and saying to themselves, “Yeah, we just did that.”
-We Summon the Darkness rips your expectations to tatters and tramples on their remains with unabashed glee, each scene of darkly comedic and bloody madness being topped by the chaos of what follows.
+We Summon the Darkness rips your expectations to tatters and tramples on their remains with mischievous aplomb, each scene of darkly comedic and bloody madness being topped by the chaos of what follows.
 It also finds time to breed a sense of suspense and brainwashed psychosis, with stalk-and-slash scenes turned inside-out with the drive of “death at all costs.”
 Confident, brash, and unrelenting, We Summon the Darkness scorches the ground it walks on and leaves you in its fiery dust.